 About the Awards

-The first,Weaving ESD across Initial Teacher Education’ was for our collaborative work with colleagues from the Universities of Stirling, Glasgow, Edinburgh, and the General Teaching Council for Scotland, on Scotland’s National Framework for Learning for Sustainability in Initial Teacher Education.
+The first,Weaving ESD across Initial Teacher Education’ was for our collaborative work with colleagues from the Universities of Stirling, Glasgow, Edinburgh, the General Teaching Council for Scotland, and the Scottish Council of Deans of Education, on Scotland’s National Framework for Learning for Sustainability in Initial Teacher Education.
 The second was for Advocating for Learning for Sustainability in Scotland’: in recognition of our ongoing partnership-driven work in supporting Scotland’s national policy work in this area.

 We would like to warmly thank the Global RCE Service Centre and the UN University Institute for the Advanced Study of Sustainability for this prestigious recognition of the partnership-driven work happening across Scotland to make #LearningforSustainability part of the everyday for all of our educators and learners.